Configuring CLIProxyAPI for OpenClaw

 }

-5) Verification checklist after saving the configuration
+5) Verification checklist after saving configuration

 - Restart OpenClaw.